 As you can see, Colorado takes drug crimes very seriously.
 Depending on the nature of the drug crime you have been accused of, you may even find yourself facing federal penalties – which can be significantly more severe.

 To combat these potential consequences, you need someone on your side with an in-depth understanding of the drug laws in Colorado.
-Jacob E. Martinez not only knows the law, he is willing to put in the hard, day-to-day work to give you the best possible chance at a positive outcome.
+Jacob E. Martinez knows the law and is willing to put in the complex, day-to-day work to give you the best possible chance at a positive outcome.

 Do not wait any longer.
 Get in touch with our office right now to set up a free and confidential initial consultation: